swiftlang/swift-evolution/proposals/NNNN-control-default-actor-isolation.md

 * Declarations with explicit actor isolation
 * Declarations with inferred actor isolation from a superclass, overridden method, protocol conformance, or member propagation
-* Static variables and methods in an actor
-* Actor initializers and deinitializers
+* All declarations inside an `actor` type, including static variables, methods, initializers, and deinitializers
 * Declarations that cannot have global actor isolation, including typealiases, import statements, enum cases, and individual accessors

 The following code example shows the inferred actor isolation in comments given the code is built with `-default-isolation MainActor`: